Family of Vanished Girl 'Prayed We Would Find Her Alive' — and Are Now 'Devastated' by Her Death

 “I was sad that it was ending like this,” he said of his learning that Lindsey’s body had been found, “but I was glad that we were able to bring some element of closure to what had happened to her.”

 Lindsey was last seen alive on June 26, 2009.
-She and her mom and older brother had moved to rural McCleary, Washington, two years earlier.
+She and her mom and brother had moved to rural McCleary two years earlier.

-The night she disappeared, Lindsey went to a friend’s house for a possible sleepover — then headed back home alone after the other girl’s mom said no.
+The night she disappeared, Lindsey went to a friend’s house for a possible sleepover — then headed back home alone after the other girl’s mom said no. She wasn’t seen again.

 In the nearly nine years since Lindsey went missing, more than two dozen possible people of interest have been investigated, according to the Seattle Times.